xanzy/xanzy.github.io/projects/chef-guard/configuration/default_section.md

 #### gitcookbookorgs
 A comma separated list of Github organizations that Chef-Guard will use to [search for source cookbooks]({{ site.url }}/projects/chef-guard/introduction/cookbook_validation.html#comparing-the-cookbook).

+#### includefcs
+A (full) path to a ruby file containing custom foodcritic tests.
+When a file with custom checks is supplied, these will be executed in addition to the default foodcritic tests.

+#### excludefcs
+A comma separated list of FC's you would like to exclude (e.g. FC001, FC0031)